AnshMNSoni/LinkedIn-Clone/README.md

 3. Open `index.html` in your browser.

 ## 🔎 Future Work:
-- To make this Website responsive
+- To make this Website responsive.

 ---
 ### 🎉 Credits: LinkedIn